yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 <a id="5">[5]</a>
 Nie, Y., Zamzam, A.S., Brandt, A., 2021.
 Resampling and data augmentation for short-term PV output prediction based on an imbalanced sky images dataset using convolutional neural networks.
 Sol.
 Energy 224, 341–354.

+<a id="6">[6]</a>
+Sun, Y., 2019.
+Short-term Solar Forecast Using Convolutional Neural Networks with Sky Images.
+Stanford University.